-Staging looks at the size of the cancer (tumour) and whether it has spread anywhere else in the body.
+Staging looks at the size of the cancer (tumour) and whether it has spread to other parts of the body.
 There are different staging systems doctors can use for liver cancer.
 The Number staging system is one of these.
 It divides liver cancer into 4 main stages, from 1 to 4.

 Stage 3 liver cancer is divided into 2 further stages - stage 3A and 3B.